Banff Jasper Collection

 The Vermillion Room

 The Fairmont Banff Springs is an iconic part of Banff, and the hotel’s reputation extends to the breakfast and brunch offerings at The Vermillion Room.
-The menu at this restaurant offers dishes like banana bread French toast and steak and eggs, along with a selection of tartines, bowls and classic breakfast dishes.
+The menu at this restaurant offers dishes like French omelettes and a brioche breakfast sandwich, along with a selection of bowls and classic breakfast dishes.

 Waffles on a plate with berries.